MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

    - Analyzer ID (which you can change to use [different prebuilt models](https://learn.microsoft.com/azure/ai-services/content-understanding/concepts/prebuilt-analyzers#content-extraction-analyzers))
    - API Version

-4. First, the code creates a client to talk to Azure Content Understanding.
+4. Now you can review the rest of the code.
+First, the code creates a client to talk to Azure Content Understanding.
 The code decides how to authenticate: if you provided a real API key, it uses that key directly.
 Otherwise, it falls back to `DefaultAzureCredential()`, which automatically finds credentials from your environment (like your Azure CLI login).
 Then it creates the client using your endpoint, the chosen credential, and an API version.

     ```python
         # Set up Content Understanding client.